OpenDreamKit/OpenDreamKit.github.io/_posts/2018-06-20-Hamburg-DisseminationWorkshop-SteeringMeeting.md

 *16:15 Coffee*

-17:00 Session 3-b: Steering committee meeting
+17:00 Session 3-b: Steering committee meeting (IF NEEDED)

 18:00 Close, and walk to restaurant